dcblogdev/laravel-module-generator/readme.md

 php artisan vendor:publish --provider="Dcblogdev\ModuleGenerator\ModuleGeneratorServiceProvider"
 ```

-This will publish a `generator.php` config file
+This will publish a `module-generator.php` config file

 This contains:
 ```php